Highlights

 Detailed Itinerary

-Day 1: Arrival in Auckland and self-guided tour
+Day 1: Arrive in Auckland & Optional Activities

 Welcome to New Zealand!
-There is much to do and see in Auckland, also known as the Big Little City.
+There's much to do and see in Auckland, also known as the Big Little City.
 Check in to your hotel, and then begin your tour of the town:

 - Stroll Ponsonby, which is the city’s trendiest street; enjoy a good lunch and some high-end shopping

-- Visit Parnell, New Zealand's oldest suburb famous for its galleries, cafés, restaurants, and boutique-style stores; there is also a charming French market on weekends
+- Visit Parnell, New Zealand's oldest suburb famous for its galleries, cafés, restaurants, and boutique-style stores; there's also a charming French market on weekends

 - Go to Newmarket, which is ideal for classic, everyday shopping